 Garlic: Eating garlic can also cause your skin to secrete oils which will cause your skin to turn black when in contact with the silver ring.

 As long as the fingers are not getting itchy, or swollen, then this is no need to worry.
 You are not allergic to silver unless you get a red rash on your finger, and this is rare.

-I use a GXL-NEXT TESTER SET to test all of my silver and gold supplies to ensure quality.
+I use a Kee Gold Tester to test all of my gold supplies to ensure quality.
 I can assure you, everything is as I say it is.
 Guaranteed.

 Because I want you to build lifelong relationships with my customers, I offer free re-oxidizing on any of my own pieces of jewelry.
 I also offer lifelong re-polishing.
 Simply contact me with your request so that I can provide proper mailing instructions.
 I do not charge for these services but I do ask that you provide for the shipping costs, which for most pieces will only cost a few dollars both ways.
-The average turn-around time is only 1-2 business days.
-While the piece is in my possession, I am also able to perform other minor alterations or repairs if needed, such as stone replacement, ring resizing, polishing etc...
+The average turnaround time is only 1-2 business days.
+While the piece is in my possession, I am also able to perform other minor alterations or repairs if needed, and will quote these on a case by case basis, such as stone replacement, ring resizing, etc...
 Feel free to send me more than one piece at a time if you would like any extra services.
-Most services are free, but please contact me before sending anything so that I can provide a quote for the extra services and return mailing costs.
+Please contact me before sending anything so that I can provide a quote for the extra services and return mailing costs.

 Above all, I want to have satisfied customers.
 Please contact me if my service is anything less than exemplarity or if you have a question regarding any of my current pieces, or custom creations.

 In the end, please keep this in mind: Sterling silver is a wonderful metal, but it does have its limitations.
-If you need a ring that will be maintanence free, then I do highly recomend asking about upgrading to gold, palladium or platinum.
+It is a softer metal, and and will show wear more quickly than white gold.
+The oxidizing will also likely wear off over time.